CrysViz/crysviz/docs/about.md

 # CrysViz Crystal Structure Viewer
 by Abhijith S. Parackal and Florian Trybel

+## This is the live developement repository.
+If you are not Abhijith or Florian, you should not be here!

 CrysViz is a standalone visualisation tool built on top of Three.js.
 Paste a POSCAR/CIF snippet, drop a local file, or grab an OPTIMADE endpoint (or just Materials Project or Alexandria IDs).
 You crystal structure will NOT leave your device.

 ## Key Features